Drew Van Horn

-Drew Van Horn (born May, 1960) is an American college president and administrator.
-He is the 23rd president of Young Harris College in Young Harris, Georgia invested in October, 2017.
+Drew Van Horn (born May, 1960) was an American college president and administrator.
+He was the 23rd president of Young Harris College in Young Harris, Georgia invested in October, 2017 and retired December 31, 2024.
 He previously served as President of Brevard College from 2002 through 2011 and a vice president at several other colleges.

 Education

 Van Horn graduated from East Burke High School in Icard, North Carolina in 1978.
 He attended Elon College in Elon, North Carolina on a basketball scholarship.

 Van Horn earned a bachelor's degree cum laude in human service studies from Elon in 1982; the following year he received a master's degree in counseling from Campbell University; and an educational Doctorate from the University of South Carolina in 2002.

 Professional

 Elon

 Following graduate school, Van Horn returned to Elon College as director of Student activities.
 After 3 years at Elon he left to join the Fellowship of Christian Athletes as assistant state director in North Carolina for 3 years before returning to Elon where he was Director of Alumni and Parent Relations, then Director of Development and Major Gifts.

 From mid-1995 to the end of 1996 he worked for the Independent College Fund of North Carolina as executive director.
 At the ICFNC Van Horn developed and executed a yearly fundraising plan; lobbied the North Carolina General Assembly; recruited and trained members of their Board of Directors and the Presidents from North Carolina's 27 member colleges and universities as volunteer funding solicitors; and decreased the cost of fundraising while increasing contributions.

 He was at Gardner-Webb University from 1996 to 2002 as vice president for University Relations and Advancement.
 During that time, he secured grants from the Kresge Foundation and Lilly Endowment; completed a $30 million capital campaign titled, Dreaming, Daring and Doing and nearly doubled the annual giving program.